-On Monday, we went over everything a summer associate would need to know about getting the job done.
-Today, we look at things from the other perspective -- that of a young associate already a full-time employee of the firm.
+We recently went over everything a summer associate would need to know about getting the job done.
+This post looks at things from the other perspective -- that of a young associate already a full-time employee of the firm.

-If you do, here are some tips for being a great mentor to summer associates.
+If you do, here are three tips for being a great mentor to summer associates.

 1. Be Available